abdulqshabbir/star-wars/README.md

 - Instead of testing our API against hard-coded values of the SWAPI API we should instead make a request to the SWAPI API
 - Use async/await syntax for promises
-- Improve error handling on the front ends
+- Improve error handling on the front end
 - Add linting

 <!-- LICENSE -->